 Limitations of Naver Search Ads

-In my opinion, Adwords is the best PPC platform in the world.
+In my opinion, AdWords is the best PPC platform in the world.
 Benchmarking it with any other PPC platforms will show you a lot of limitations, so Search Ads shouldn’t be embarrassed by these.
-Let’s take a look at them.
+Let’s take a look at these limitations one by one.

 Not easy to set up an account in Search Ads